 Children’s feet grow at an incredible rate so it’s vital to get their feet carefully measured every time you buy new shoes – especially school shoes.
 Badly fitting, uncomfortable (or too high!) footwear can cause a lifetime of misery from blisters to bunions.

-Clarks‘ foot fitting manager Bob Hardy, who’s helped design Clarks shoes for 40 years, offers some top tips to getting the perfect fit for your little one.
+Clarks‘ foot fitting manager Bob Hardy (read more him about in Friday’s dedicated profile), who’s helped design Clarks shoes for 40 years, offers some top tips to getting the perfect fit for your child….

-What’s the number one tip for getting the right shoes for a child?
+What’s the Number 1 tip for getting the right shoes for a child?

 How much do children’s feet grow and should you buy shoes slightly bigger to make them last longer?